Toward a Safe Internet of Agents: Interconnected Ecosystems: Building Interoperable Multi-Agent Systems

-\begin{itemize} \item \textbf{Trusted Enterprise Collaboration (e.g., A2A):} Protocols like the \textbf{Agent-to-Agent Protocol (A2A)} target the federated enterprise tier.
-Designed by Google, A2A communication occurs over standard \textbf{HTTP(S)} with \textbf{JSON-RPC 2.0} serving as the payload format.
-It addresses \textbf{Enterprise Readiness} by aligning with standard web practices for authentication, tracing, and monitoring.
-Functionally, it emphasizes an \textbf{asynchronous} architecture to handle long-running tasks (via streaming and push notifications) and \textbf{Modality Independence}, allowing agents to exchange rich data types beyond plain text.
-Crucially, it supports \textbf{Opaque Execution}, allowing collaboration without exposing proprietary internal logic or memory, while capabilities are declared explicitly via \textit{Agent Cards} \cite{website:whatisa2a}.
+\begin{itemize} \item \textbf{Trusted Enterprise Collaboration (e.g., A2A):} The Agent-to-Agent Protocol (A2A) targets federated enterprise tiers, using standard HTTP(S) with JSON-RPC 2.0 payloads.
+It aligns with web authentication, tracing, and monitoring practices while emphasizing asynchronous architecture for long-running tasks and modality independence for rich data exchange beyond plain text.
+A2A supports opaque execution—collaboration without exposing proprietary logic or memory—while declaring capabilities via \textit{Agent Cards} \cite{website:whatisa2a}.